 Poplinger suggests warming up with several minutes of dynamic stretches before working out.
-These active stretches release muscle tightness and boost blood flow to improve flexibility, range of motion, and your ability to safely exert yourself.
+These active stretches release muscle tightness and boost circulation to improve flexibility, range of motion, and your ability to safely exert yourself.

 If creating a stretching routine seems daunting, then start small, says Schale-Drake.
 Commit to just 3 to 5 minutes of stretching before and after your workouts to get into the habit, and then build from there.
 Your body will thank you.